awestover/thoughts/content/trivia.md

 These questions may be an acquired taste.
 I quite enjoy interesting conversations.
 Hopefully, these questions can elicit a *story* from conversation partner.

+- What's the nicest thing you've ever done?
+How about recently?
+- What's the bravest thing you've ever done?
+How about recently?
+	- What are situations that you feel require bravery to handle?
+- What's the thing you've done that you're most proud of?
+How about recently?
+- What's your favorite question?

-> How does **trust** work?
+- How does **trust** work?

-> Suppose I think someone is doing something which imposes large negative externalities on other people.
+- Suppose I think someone is doing something which imposes large negative externalities on other people.
 What should I do about that?

-> What do you regret?
-What do you not regret?
+- What do you regret?

-> Suppose you had to (or got to, depending on your perspective) make a binding commitment to do one thing for an hour per day (e.g., "go running") -- what would you commit to?
+- Suppose you had to (or got to, depending on your perspective) make a binding commitment to do one thing for an hour per day (e.g., "go running") -- what would you commit to?

-> Who are you most similar to?
+- Who are you most similar to?
 How are you different from them?

-> What percentile do you/I fall in for "being social"? for "being happy", for "being nice", "conformist", etc. Basically, the q is, pick some interesting "character" dimensions and ask where person falls.
-> Often elicits good stories -- e.g., a "proof" that I'm "super social" or Fermi estimations.
-> Good to discuss positive and negative aspects of the characteristic, whichever side of the mean it falls on.
+- What percentile do you/I fall in for "being social"? for "being happy", for "being nice", "conformist", etc. Basically, the q is, pick some interesting "character" dimensions and ask where person falls.
+(Often elicits good stories -- e.g., a "proof" that I'm "super social" or Fermi estimations.
+Good to discuss positive and negative aspects of the characteristic, whichever side of the mean it falls on.)

-- What is an under-cared about large societal problem? (bonus points if I don't currently know/care about it, but you convince me that I should).
 - Suppose the world was about to end, or your friend was about to die.
 Do you have a responsibility to try to stop this?
 - What are your top priorities?
 - What are your thoughts on AI.